 When you buy the leather cleaner, check that it is appropriate for the leather your shoes are made out of.
-I would recommend doing a patch test on a discreet part of the shoes to ensure that it won't damage your shoes.
+Do a patch test on a discreet part of the shoes to ensure that it won't damage your shoes.
 When you buy the finishing spray make sure you take your shoes with you because you will need to match it to the colour of your shoes.
-Again, I would recommend a very small patch test on a discreet part of the shoes before using the finishing spray.
+Again, a very small patch test on a discreet part of the shoes is recommended.

 When you get home, set up the area you are going to work in, making sure that you have a sort of drop-sheet to catch any of the colour that may drip.